torhve/blag/redis-lua-backed-git-blogging.md

 # Simple blog platform backed by lua, redis, nginx and git

 Previously I wrote about [my simple blog software that used git as database](/simple-blogging-with-lua-and-git).
 But after a while I found myself wanting not to ruin LuaJIT's fantastic speed by spawning git commands for every visitor.
-And since I was using [Redis](http://redis.io/) for a silly visitor counter already it seemed silly not to leverage it in some way. [@Graaten](http://twitter.com/graaten) had this brilliant idea to have a git hook that generates the data needed by the blog upon commit.
+And since I was using [Redis](http://redis.io/) for a silly visitor counter already it seemed like a waste not to leverage it in some way. [@Graaten](http://twitter.com/graaten) had this brilliant idea to have a git hook that generates the data needed by the blog upon commit.

 So I set out to write a simple bash [Git](http://git-scm.com/) post hook that turns the list of [Markdown](http://en.wikipedia.org/wiki/Markdown)-files into a JSON list of commit logs and then feed that into Redis with the redis-cli command.